Best FPS Mouse for 2020

 - Large but lightweight design

-- Two zone RGB lighting config
+- Two zone RGB lighting design configuration

 Best Mouse For FPS Games Buying Guide

 In a camera, a CMOS sensor filters the light that spills through the camera’s lens and imprints itself on that sensor to create an image.
-In a mouse, the same basic principle applies, except a mouse sensor may take as many as 1,000 different images in the course of a second.
+In gaming mice, the same basic principle applies, except a mouse sensor may take as many as 1,000 different images in the course of a second.
 Each image is then analyzed and compared to the adjoining image to create a sense of movement.
 By evaluating changes in light, the sensor determines how fast the mouse is moving and in which direction, and it adjusts the cursor on your computer screen at the same time.

 All of this happens too fast to notice.
 Mouse movement registers in a matter of milliseconds, and in that time, your mouse is weaving image after image into video, analyzing the little details that arise from small defects in the surface it’s rolling over, and then surmising the right movement and directing it to the screen.
 It’s an incredibly complex process that’s resolved quickly.